 Organize my yarn into the Storage Shelving Unit

 Now, I was finally ready to get my yarn and organize it into the wooden crates.
 I decided to organize them by color, rather than yarn company, which I had done previously.
 And I am so glad I did.
 It looks so nice and much better having them organized that way.

 Also, I was asked what I would do with the paper if I wind my yarn.
 Well, I just fold it up and add it to the center of the yarn ball.
 That way I won’t lose it and will always know which yarn it is.

 In addition, I do have my photo and video, as well as computer station right across from it.
 So if you ever watched me on Facebook LIVE you will probably know that.
 I really like my small but easy to use motivation board where I can create crochet memes that keep me happy and motivated if I have a bad day.

 I am curious, how do you organize your yarn?
 Leave me a comment below.
-Here is another section of my great Yarn Storage Shelving Unit and how my yarn is now nicely organized and I will sure keep it that way.
+Here is another section of my great Yarn Storage Shelving Unit.
+Now, my yarn is nicely organized and I will sure keep it that way.

 I love how the colors will now keep me from buying yarn I already have.
 Unless of course, I need a lot of the same one.
 Then my hubby can’t be mad at me, right?

-I hope you liked this tutorial and I sure hope you will share with me yours.
+I hope you liked this tutorial and I sure hope you will share with others.
 Tag me on social media with #nickishomemadecrafts.